 The MCP spec says "there SHOULD always be a human in the loop".
 Treat that as MUST, not SHOULD.

-MCP is powerful but dangerous.
-It wasn’t designed with security first.
+Model Context Protocol is powerful but dangerous.
+It wasn't designed with security first.
 Until that changes, every MCP integration is a potential backdoor into your systems.

-Don’t trust random MCP servers.
+Don't trust random MCP servers.
 Audit everything.
 Assume compromise is possible.
 Because right now, it probably is.
+Want to see how you can secure your MCP integrations?
+Book a demo with our security experts today.